asishk009/Geospatial-QAQC-Framework/README.md

 ## Repository structure

-The current repository is organized around the ArcGIS Pro toolbox and supporting source material.
+The repository is organized around the ArcGIS Pro toolbox and supporting source material.

 ```text
 Geospatial-QAQC-Framework/